Was Jesus Perfect

 As a normal human being, Jesus was voluntarily subject to typical human limitations.
 Therefore, when fatigued, he would be more likely to drive a nail slightly crooked.
 He may have even had to pull some out and re-nail at times.
 Regarding planing a table, He would also have been subject to the limitations of his tools.
 If we consult the specifications of various types of modern machinery, we find that even the finest tools can operate only within a certain degree of tolerance.
 This is not to say that Jesus would have been prone to shoddy work.
 On the contrary, since He was perfect (literally) in his ethics and morals, He would have certainly produced the finest quality work possible within His human limitations.

 I believe however, that we can make an objective statement regarding the perfection of Jesus in His humanity.
-In His high priestly prayer that was offered shortly before His crucifixion, He declares to His Father that “I have brought you glory on earth by completing the work you gave me to do (Jn 17:4).
-Of course, His death for us is still a few days away, but he can use the Greek idiom in the past tense since the remaining events are inevitable and unchangeable.
-We’ve also noted that a Biblical meaning of “perfect” is to accomplish a goal or to complete a mission.
+In His high priestly prayer that was offered shortly before His crucifixion, He declares to His Father that “I have brought you glory on earth by completing the work you gave me to do” (Jn 17:4).
+Of course, His sacrificial death was still a few days away, but he can use the Greek idiom in the past tense since the remaining events were inevitable and unchangeable.
+Earlier, we noted that a Biblical meaning of “perfect” is to accomplish a goal or to complete a mission.
+Jesus was now declaring to the Father, “mission accomplished”.

 Therefore, I think we can say that, in His